EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Conclusions

 \section{Conclusions}

-In this paper, we revisit the transformer decoder and propose a novel feature aggregation method EDTformer, a simple, efficient and powerful decoder architecture which can directly generate a robust and discriminative global representation for the place image.
-To be specific, EDTformer takes deep features extracted from the backbone as the keys and values, as well as a set of independent learnable queries as the queries.
-Then it utilizes the attention mechanism to decode and aggregate the effective features into the learnable queries, resulting in the final global representation.
-To further enhance the robustness, we introduce the vision foundation model DINOv2 as the backbone and design a Low-rank Parallel Adaptation method, which can adapt DINOv2 to the VPR task in a memory- and parameter-efficient way to improve the performance of the whole model.
-The extensive experiments show that our method effectively addresses various challenging problems in VPR and outperforms other SOTA methods on multiple benchmark datasets by a large margin.
+In this paper, we revisited the transformer decoder and proposed a novel feature aggregation method EDTformer for VPR, which is simple, efficient and powerful.
+The EDTformer, primarily consisting of our simplified decoder blocks, can fully decode and aggregate the effective information within deep features extracted from the backbone into a set of learnable queries, thus producing a robust and discriminative global representation for the place image.
+Moreover, we designed a Low-rank Parallel Adaptation method, which can adapt the foundation model DINOv2 for the VPR task in a memory- and parameter-efficient way, thereby providing more powerful features for our EDTformer and enhancing the robustness of the entire model.
+The extensive experiments show that our approach surpasses other SOTA methods on multiple benchmark datasets by a large margin with less training memory usage and effectively tackles various challenges in VPR.